 Fountains Abbey

 The size of the complex is quite impressive.
-I spent at least an hour walking through the ancient remnants of the stone cloisters and archways.
+I spent about an hour exploring the Abbey ruins and another hour exploring the lush grounds of Studley Park.

 The view of the cloudy blue sky and the countryside through the old pillars and windows really added to the compelling scene.